 Humminbird and Lowrance are really neck and neck in the fishing scene in my local area, and it’s tough to say if one really outclasses the other in anything other than minute details.

-Humminbird has great Sonar capabilities with its down imaging, side imagining, GPS features and the newer models have really gone high tech with touch screen and are incredibly user friendly, probably more so than Lowrance.
-Humminbird is also Compatible with Lakemaster contour map Cards.
+Humminbird has great sonar capabilities with its down imaging, side imagining, and GPS features.
+The newer models have gone high-tech with touch screens and are incredibly user-friendly, probably more so than Lowrance.
+Humminbird is also compatible with LakeMaster contour map cards.

-The reviews of anglers and guides who use Humminbird in the field are like Lowrance are glowing and positive.
+The reviews of anglers and guides who use Humminbird fish finders in the field are like Lowrance are glowing and positive.

 Features – Lowrance vs Humminbird

-Seeing how Lowrance is tailored to recreational anglers, it lacks some of the high tech radar and navigation features that are required when fishing far out from land on the open seas.
+Seeing how Lowrance is tailored to recreational anglers, it lacks some of the high-tech radar and navigation features that are required when fishing far out from the land on the open seas.

-While the GPS used in Lowrance units are still more than capable of aiding any angler in fishing situations, with the ability to waypoint specific spots, chart and map waters and having the ability to use cards like Navionics to illuminate the contours and depths of a particular body of water, or in some cases all major and popular waterways in a particular state or province.
+While the GPS used in Lowrance units is still more than capable of aiding any angler in fishing situations, with the ability to waypoint specific spots, chart and map waters, and having the ability to use cards like Navionics to illuminate the contours and depths of a particular body of water or in some cases all major and popular waterways in a particular state or province.

-The Down imaging and Side Imaging quality is very comparable between Lowrance and Humminbird units and gives a sharp and clear picture of what’s below.
+The Down Imaging and Side Imaging quality is comparable between a Lowrance and Humminbird fish finder and gives a sharp and clear picture of what’s below.

-Humminbird units like Lowrance have a plethora of features for angling.
-From down imaging, chartplotting, GPS, side imaging and more.
+Humminbird fish finders like Lowrance units have a plethora of features for angling, from down imaging, chart plotting, GPS, side imaging, and more.

-After inputting the data the algorithm will show on the contour map likely fish location.
-This is just one of many features that humminbird units give anglers.
+After inputting the data, the algorithm will show on the contour map the likely fish location.
+This is just one of many features that Humminbird fish finders give anglers.